opencv/opencv/modules/imgproc/doc/feature_detection.rst

     Calculates the minimal eigenvalue of gradient matrices for corner detection.

-    :param src: Input single-channel 8-bit or floating-point image
+    :param src: Input single-channel 8-bit or floating-point image.

-    :param dst: Image to store the minimal eigenvalues; will have type  ``CV_32FC1``  and the same size as  ``src``
+    :param dst: Image to store the minimal eigenvalues.
+It has the type  ``CV_32FC1``  and the same size as  ``src`` .

-    :param blockSize: Neighborhood size (see the discussion of  :func:`cornerEigenValsAndVecs` )
+    :param blockSize: Neighborhood size (see the details on  :func:`cornerEigenValsAndVecs` ).

-    :param apertureSize: Aperture parameter for the  :func:`Sobel`  operator
+    :param apertureSize: Aperture parameter for the  :func:`Sobel`  operator.

-    :param boderType: Pixel extrapolation method; see  :func:`borderInterpolate`
+    :param boderType: Pixel extrapolation method.
+See  :func:`borderInterpolate` .

-The function is similar to :func:`cornerEigenValsAndVecs` but it calculates and stores only the minimal eigenvalue of the covariation matrix of derivatives, i.e.
-:math:`\min(\lambda_1, \lambda_2)` in terms of the formulae in :func:`cornerEigenValsAndVecs` description.
+The function is similar to :func:`cornerEigenValsAndVecs` but it calculates and stores only the minimal eigenvalue of the covariation matrix of derivatives, that is, :math:`\min(\lambda_1, \lambda_2)` in terms of the formulae in the :func:`cornerEigenValsAndVecs` description.

 .. index:: cornerSubPix